avanderkraan/mServer/README.md

 # mamiServer
-Second part of the resource - server - target project
+second part of the resource - server - target project The server collects data to show the result on a website using Openstreetmap